 Of important note, Durham is also a town of artists.
 Durham has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Durham’s character.

-A relatively large number of people in Durham telecommute to their jobs.
-Overall, about 14.90% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Durham is a great place for families with children to consider.
 First of all, many other families with children live here, making Durham a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Durham has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Durham’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Durham citizens is very high relative to the national average among all cities (21.84%): 36.40% of adults in Durham have a bachelor's degree or even advanced degree.
+The citizens of Durham are very well educated compared to the average community in the nation: 36.40% of adults in Durham have a bachelor's degree or even advanced degree.

 The per capita income in Durham in 2022 was $40,610, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $162,440 for a family of four.